Chapter Six- Pause and Reflect (2020)

 After 14 points (six goals, eight assists) in 72 games with the Bruins in 2018-19, Acciari could fetch a decent raise for his skillset among the bottom-six on any NHL roster and Sweeney wasn’t about to hand out a contract worth more than $1.300 million per season to a fourth liner when Sean Kuraly and Chris Wagner had cap hits of $1.275 million and $1.250 million respectively.

-Kuraly and Wagner could probably yield 20 points each and a replacement level forward could signed in Acciari’s place if someone from the Providence Bruins (AHL) wasn’t ready for full-time NHL action in minor role.
+Kuraly and Wagner could probably yield 20 points each and a replacement level forward could signed in Acciari’s place if someone from the Providence Bruins (AHL) wasn’t ready for full-time NHL action in a minor role.

 As a result, Acciari signed a three-year deal worth $1.667 million with the Florida Panthers on July 1, 2019, and went on to amass a career-high 20 goals in 66 games prior to the emergence of the COVID-19 pandemic which cut the regular season short in 2019-20.